apache/seatunnel/docs/en/connector-v2/source/Jdbc.md

 If partition_column is not set, it will run in single concurrency, and if partition_column is set, it will be executed in parallel according to the concurrency of tasks.

-defaultRowFetchSize param is very import for JDBC Source to read data from Redshift use Redshift driver.
-If defaultRowFetchSize is not set , the Redshift will return all data to seatunnel source reader and the source may oom.

 ## appendix

 there are some reference value for params above.